stucotso/minestomp/README.md

     > Another thing to note is that Python performance on the JVM is advancing fairly nicely - it's likely that Python will gain considerable speed improvements in time.
 For example it's been found that Javascript (a language as dynamic as Python) performance on GraalVM is [at times faster than Java](https://www.youtube.com/watch?v=GmxXgUkOOdw), with GraalPython being built on the same technology!
     >
     > On this topic, a great read is: [premature optimization is the root of all evil !](https://stackify.com/premature-optimization-evil/)

+## Credits

+Special thanks to all on the Minestom discord for answering my silly questions!
+I can be found lurking there often (look for stu)